-22. Monitoring and Reporting
+21. Monitoring and Reporting

-During the project implementation phase, the SEPs will be periodically revised and updated as necessary to ensure that the information presented herein is consistent and is the most recent, and that the identified methods of engagement remain appropriate and effective in relation to the project context and specific phases of the development.
+During the project implementation phase, the SEPs is periodically revised and updated as necessary to ensure that the information presented herein is consistent and is the most recent, and that the identified methods of engagement remain appropriate and effective in relation to the project context and specific phases of the development.

-Any major changes to the project related activities and to its schedule will be duly reflected in the SEPs.
+Any major changes to the project related activities and to its schedule is duly reflected in the SEPs.
 Monthly summaries and internal reports on public grievances, enquiries, and related incidents, together with the status of implementation of associated corrective actions will be collated by responsible staff and referred to the senior management of the project.

-UNDP will include in the final Stakeholder Engagement Plan measures to ensure the involvement of stakeholders in project monitoring during the implementation phases, and to enhance community's ownership and participation including:
+UNDP includes in the final Stakeholder Engagement Plan measures to ensure the involvement of stakeholders in project monitoring during the implementation phases, and to enhance community's ownership and participation including:

 - IPs with subproject's community committee will organize biweekly, monthly, and quarterly meetings to collect, register and address the GM received at each site.
-Sometimes urgent meeting can be called to address any immediate responses and actions; - UNDP, and the IPs will monitor involvement of stakeholder as agreed in the SEP; - UNDP, and the respective TPMs will monitor the project or impact associated with the project at quarterly basis and monitor a developed MIS and hotline to respond to the GM complaints; and - UNDP, the IPs and the TPM to collect and consolidate best practices and lesson learned from the field visits. - UNDP will report to the bank the number of grievance submitted/resolved/pending/segregated data and the nature of grievances either on a quarterly or biannual basis.
+Sometimes urgent meeting can be called to address any immediate responses and actions. - UNDP, and the IPs will monitor involvement of stakeholder as agreed in the SEP. - UNDP, and the respective TPMs will monitor the project or impact associated with the project at quarterly basis and monitor a developed MIS and hotline to respond to the GM complaints; - UNDP, the IPs and the TPM to collect and consolidate best practices and lesson learned from the field visits; and - UNDP will report to the bank the number of grievance submitted/resolved/pending/segregated data and the nature of grievances either on a quarterly or biannual basis.
 It will also be part of the overall report on the implementation of ESF instruments.

-23. Involvement of Stakeholder in Monitoring Activities
+22. Involvement of Stakeholder in Monitoring Activities

-UNDP will include the Stakeholder Engagement Plan measures to ensure the involvement of stakeholders in project monitoring during the implementation phases, and to enhance community's ownership and participation with including:
+UNDP continue to include the Stakeholder Engagement Plan measures to ensure the involvement of stakeholders in project monitoring during the implementation phases, So far community committees has been establish during the public consultation for the subproject in Taiz , Hadramout and Almaharah , remaining committees in Aden will be establish when the consultation happens. and to enhance community's ownership and participation by including:

-• IPs with subproject's beneficiaries, community committee will organize biweekly, monthly and quarterly meetings to collect, register and address the GM received at each site.
-Sometimes urgent meeting can be called to address any immediate responses and actions;

-- UNDP, and the IPs will monitor involvement of stakeholder as agreed in the SEP; - UNDP, and the respective TPMs will monitor the project or impact associated with the project at quarterly basis and monitor a developed MIS and hotline to respond to the GM complaints; and

-UNDP, the IPs and the TPM to collect and consolidate best practices and lesson learned from the field visits.
+- IPs with subproject's beneficiaries Rep, community committee organize regular, monthly and quarterly meetings to collect, register and address the GM received at each site.
+Sometimes urgent meeting can be called to address any immediate responses and actions; - UNDP, and the IPs continue monitor involvement of stakeholder as agreed in the SEP; - UNDP, and the respective TPMs will monitor the project or impact associated with the project at quarterly basis and monitor a developed MIS and hotline to respond to the GM complaints; and - UNDP, the IPs and the TPM to collect and consolidate best practices and lesson learned from the field visits.

-24. Monitoring Indicators.
+23. Monitoring Indicators.

-UNDP will monitor the project implementation to assess progress on indicators to be defined in the results framework, such as roads /sewage system rehabilitated; beneficiary satisfaction on such as the invested items of the project; employment creation through the civil work.
+UNDP monitor the project implementation to assess progress on indicators to be defined in the results framework, such as roads /sewage system rehabilitated; beneficiary satisfaction on such as the invested items of the project; employment creation through the civil work.

-More specific monitoring indicators on environmental and social issues, such as noise levels, air quality, water quality, soil erosion, traffic and other occupational or community accidents and social issues including gender impact will be proposed in the ESMPs.
-The functioning of the GM will be also closely monitored.
+More specific monitoring indicators on environmental and social issues, such as noise levels, air quality, water quality, soil erosion, traffic and other occupational or community accidents and social issues including gender impact are be proposed in the ESMPs.
+The functioning of the GM is also closely monitored.
 UNDP will also need to monitor stakeholder engagement itself.
 This includes data on the number of meetings (or focus groups), how many people participated, etc.

-25. Internal Monitoring:
+24. Internal Monitoring: